axllent/utproxy/README.md

 #log: /var/log/utproxy.log                              # log file (optional)
 ```

 If both `sslcert` and `sslkey` are set, then UTProxy should be accessed via `https://`, otherwise `http://`.
-Inn this example we would be accessing the proxy via `http://example.com:3500`.
+In this example we would be accessing the proxy via `http://example.com:3500`.
 UTProxy does not register or renew SSL certificates, so the service should be restarted manually if you update the certificates.

 And then secondly the services you wish to test.
 Each service is added as a array to the `services:` section.